flengyel/ArcInfoGrid2Shapefile/README.md

 ArcInfo raster pixel.
 The ArcInfo Grid ASCII header <code>cellsize</code> parameter determines the size of the grid squares.

-In contrast to the [ArcGIS Raster to Polygon](http://webhelp.esri.com/arcgisdesktop/9.3/index.cfm?TopicName=Raster%20To%20Polygon%20%20(Conversion)) utility, <code>aig2shp.py</code> does not require float raster values to be discretized into (nonnegative) integer values before conversion.
+In contrast to the [ArcGIS Raster to Polygon](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#//001200000008000000) conversion utility, <code>aig2shp.py</code> does not require float raster values to be discretized into (nonnegative) integer values before conversion.
 Your raster data is preserved, which may have some advantages.
 One disadvantage is that data isn't compressed, and since a discrete classification isn't used, taking unions of adjacent grid squares with the same value isn't attempted.
-However, this leaves open the possibility of simultaneous vectorization of multiple raster files so that a vector grid square is associated with multiple attributes.
+However, this leaves open the possibility of simultaneous vectorization of multiple raster files so that a vector grid square (at the highest resolution) is associated with multiple attributes, each from different rasters.
 (Not supported so far.)

 The program was written to upload raster data in a format useable by [CartoDB](http://www.cartodb.com).
 See the [following correspondence](https://groups.google.com/d/msg/cartodb/fbjRhgO-AMo/x8Mfy_Z_8DgJ) on the [CartoDB google group](https://groups.google.com/forum/?fromgroups=#!forum/cartodb).